| | | | | | |

 Dill pickles: Small cucumbers that have been preserved in vinegar flavored with dill.
 Try my Dilly Pickle recipe!

-Onion:Yellow onions work best for this recipe as it has a bolder flavor than sweet onions but you can certainly use sweet if you prefer.
+Onion:Yellow onions work best for this recipe as it has a bolder flavor than sweet onions.
+You can certainly use sweet if you prefer.

 Dill weed: I prefer fresh dill for its herbaceous, herby, light and refreshing flavors.
 It is slightly sweet with elements of parsley, celery and anise.